 Not many people.
 Even those that like weak water pressure

 still prefer having the option to use high water pressure.
 You don’t have that

 Less Soap Scum

-Yes, you might find soap scum on your clothes if you use hard water.
-Gross.
+Yes, soap scum gets on your clothes if you use hard water.

 What type of water softener to buy?